-- the Trivium Packaging B.V. consolidated statement of financial position, as it appears in the financial statements as at 31 December 2019; - the Trivium Packaging B.V. consolidated income statement and consolidated statement of comprehensive income, as they appear in the financial statements for the period then ended; - the Trivium Packaging B.V. consolidated statement of cash flows, as it appears in the financial statements for the period then ended; - the Trivium Packaging B.V. consolidated statement of changes in equity as it appears in the financial statements for the period then ended; and - the notes to the consolidated financial statements, which include a description of the significant accounting policies.
+- the Trivium Packaging B.V. consolidated statement of financial position as at 31 December 2020; - the Trivium Packaging B.V. consolidated income statement and consolidated statement of comprehensive income for the year then ended; - the Trivium Packaging B.V. consolidated statement of cashflows for the year then ended; - the Trivium Packaging B.V. consolidated statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.